HerbeiGabriel/Retreaving-the-quadword-with-an-odd-number-of-1-s/README.md

-# Retreaving-the-quadword-with-an-odd-number-of-1-s
-A string of quadwords is given.
-Save in D (string of quadwords) only the quadwords from S with an odd number of set bits (bits with value 1 in binary)
+This 32-bit assembly program processes an array of quadwords (A), counting the number of 1 bits in each.
+If a quadword has an odd number of 1 bits, it is copied to a new array (D).
+Otherwise, it is ignored.
+The loop iterates through all quadwords, applying this filtering condition.